The Deuce Season 1 Episode 2 Recap Show And Prove

 Advertisement

 Sigh.
-The more tedious bits of The Deuce are the ones that don't even involve the Deuce.
+The more tedious bits of The Deuce are the ones that don't even involved the Deuce.
 Vinnie and his brother-in-law (played by Chris Bauer from True Blood) concoct a scheme this week to make money off of construction workers, enlisting the help of Rudy Pipilo (Michael Rispoli), a mob boss.
-Pipilo's the boss of Tommy Longo (Daniel Sauli), and he has the power to skim 5% off the paycheques of dozens of construction workers.
+Pipilo's the boss of Tommy Longo (Daniel Sauli), and he has the power to skim 5% off the checks of dozens of construction workers.
 (The workers get cash faster in exchange.
-They're being scammed but, you know, instant gratification and all that.)
+They're being scammed, but, you know, instant gratification and all that.)

 Through this work with Rudy, though, Vinnie earns a new joint.
-Rudy offers him a bar on the Deuce called The High Hat, a gay bar that is closing because it was targeted by vindictive customers.
+Rudy offers him a bar on the Deuce called Penny Lane, a gay bar that is closing because it was targeted by vindictive customers.
 Vinnie will have his own place, soon, all because he's slightly earnest and willing to help out a mob boss.
 (Men.
 They just have things handed to them, don't they?)

 The Winning Deuce-Bag